 The next morning, very early, we drove to Nairobi Airport to catch a flight to Zanzibar and on to Pemba.

-Days 8 to 11 of a classic safari in Kenya – The beach at The Manta Resort
+Days 8 to 11 – The beach at The Manta Resort

 We wanted to end the trip away from the dust of the winter months in Africa and so we booked three nights by the beach, at the quieter island of Pemba off Zanzibar, Tanzania.
 To make the experience even more unique, we chose to stay at the underwater room at The Manta Resort, instead of at Fundu Lagoons rustic charming huts, as in all previous trips in East Africa’s beaches.
 It was a unique experience, not comparable to much else except for maybe a luxury sailing trip on a glass boat.
 The Manta Resort is a great place to sunbathe and enjoy the sea, even if you are not staying under water.
 There was sailing, diving, snorkelling and many a day spent relaxing in the sun.
 Although you should beware, the winter months in peak safari season in East Africa are not the warmest, but you can still expect plenty of sun and warmth.
 But the sea will not be as warm as it can often get.

 Although time difference worked in my favour on this trip, I needed over 24h to get back home.
 From Pemba to Zanzibar, on to Nairobi then Bangkok and finally Singapore.
 My friend Edwin, who was traveling with me, only had to go from Pemba to Zanzibar, to Nairobi and back home to Dubai.
 So, when he departed the resort at 2pm he got home the next morning, but I got home the evening after, almost 30h after leaving The Manta Resort.
 If you leave east Africa, then you will most likely take longer to get to Kenya that can save time on the way back.
 Either way, most people need a day to either get there or get back home from their safari in Africa.